 In our last blog post, we explored what digital disruption is and why businesses need to stand up and start paying attention.
 Digital transformation is the period of change that businesses need to go through in order to cope with digital disruption and come out the other side as successful companies, switched on to both their customers and their employee’s needs.

 Digital transformation is a result of businesses seeking to adapt to this onslaught of disruptive technologies affecting the way that customer, employees and even the competition behave.

-Businesses that are able to respond quickly to customers, offer collaboration and knowledge sharing to employees and provide flexibility are moving ahead of the competition in leaps and bounds.
+Businesses that can respond quickly to customers, offer collaboration and knowledge sharing to employees and provide flexibility are moving ahead of the competition in leaps and bounds.

 Now you know what it is, how do you transform digitally?

-In my next blog post, I’ll be exploring the key trends disrupting businesses and causing digital transformation.
-Visit our Digital Transformation Strategic Assessment page to read more on how your business can create a digital strategy.
+In my next blog post, I’ll explore the key trends disrupting businesses and causing digital transformation.